carolynmberard/daily-bread/README.md

 Similarly on the frontend, I chose to use Redux to manage my state.
 This would once again provide the necessary framework to scale the application to deal with larger and more complex data.

+Currently, the product id is used as the parameter for fetching product data from the backend and rendering it for the user.
+A couple options I'd like to explore in the future is implementing a search bar to allow users to search for a specific product by name on the frontend and querying with the product name on the backend.

 Given the parameters of this project, I chose to use React class components, but given the opportunity, I would choose to refactor those class components into functional components to keep up with changing practices in industry.
 I would also write unit tests to ensure that any new code could be tested thoroughly before being deployed.

+To make the user experience more fluid across devices, I'd include media queries in my styles to account for a wide variety of screen sizes.
+If this product dealt with a more complex structure, I would forgo the single CSS style sheet in favor of utilizing Styled Components to prevent one gargantuan style sheet.